Valarie Bell, Primary Instructor

 Her design skills are secondary only to her business acumen in what is one of the more difficult perishable luxury enterprises.
 Her class “Proposals and Profitability” is one of HAFDS’ most sought after programs and has taught a generation of floral designers how to satisfy their clients while maintaining a high profit ratio.

-Valarie currently operates a successful floral design firm (With Bells On) with her daughter Jessica Bell, and spends her weekends teaching classes with Halls Atlanta Floral Design School.
+Valarie currently operates a successful floral design firm (With Bells On) with her daughter Jessica Reid, and spends her weekends teaching classes with Halls Atlanta Floral Design School.

 Laura Taylor, The Perfect Stem